How to Become an Appraiser in Virginia

 Governing Agency

-Yes, you will require a bachelor’s degree from an accredited college or university to become a Certified General Appraiser in Virginia.
+Yes, you must hold a bachelor’s degree (in any field) from an accredited college or university to become a Certified General Appraiser in Virginia.

-How much do Certified General Appraisers earn in Virginia?
+How much do commercial appraisers make in Virginia?